 There's not much left to see at Tochigijō today.
 There is a corner segment of mizubori (water moat) partially surrounding a small hill, which I presumed to be a yaguradai (platform for a turret structure).
 The stonework wrapping around the hillock is immediately recognisable as modern, smooth egg-shaped stones held in place by concrete.
 The watermoat is likewise lined with concrete.
 The honmaru (main bailey) is now a small park.
-Looking at a sign about the castle in front of a big western-style house, I noticed an old lady in the garden there and we asked her about the castle.
-Her house had a small museum inside about the castle.
+Looking at a sign about the castle in front of a big western-style house, I noticed an old lady in the garden there and asked her about the castle (being in front of her property it felt rude not to say something).
+It turned out her house had a small museum inside about the castle.
 The display was focused on a scroll, a renga, handed down by Minagawa Hiroteru, the castle lord, to his retainer Sakamoto, an ancestor of the old lady.
-I had noticed that the name plate on the large traditional house next door read "Sakamoto".
-Our host brought out a copy of the scroll for us, for the original she kept under lock and key in the study.
+I had noticed that the name plate on the large traditional house next door read 'Sakamoto'.
+The old lady brought out a copy of the scroll, for the original she kept under lock and key in the study.
 Meetings for composing Renga were also important chances to exchange political information and clandestine intelligence for bushi, she was saying.
 His lordship gave Sakamoto the makimono as a token of appreciation for his service at Tochigijō and it was preserved as a an heirloom by the family which still lives next to the castle to this day, which I think is incredible.
-The house on google maps is labelled Sakamoto Yohē Gallery.
+The house on Google maps is labelled Sakamoto Yohē Gallery.

 |English Name||Tochigi Castle|